danielsaidi/website_danielsaidi/collections/_posts/2018/2018-12-27-alamofire-objectmapper.md

 original: http://danielsaidi.com/blog/2017/08/23/alamofire-realm
 ---

-This is an updated version of a talk I gave at CocoaHeads Sthlm in 2017 on how to use Alamofire to communcate with an api, AlamofireObjectMapper to map responses, the Alamofire `RequestRetrier` to automatically retry failing requests and the `RequestAdapter` to adapt all requests.
+This is an updated version of a talk I gave at CocoaHeads Sthlm in 2017, on how to use Alamofire to communcate with an api, AlamofireObjectMapper to map responses, the Alamofire `RequestRetrier` to automatically retry failing requests and the `RequestAdapter` to adapt all requests.
 I also demonstrated how to use Realm to seamlessly add offline support, using the decorator pattern.

 In this post, I'll recreate the entire app from scratch, with some modifications.
-I have updated the [original post]({{page.original}}) to Swift 4.2.
-It uses some new code conventions as well, which I will cover in this post.
+I have updated the [original post]({{page.original}}) to Swift 4.2 and to use some new code conventions as well.

 ## Disclaimer